 When it comes to playgrounds, beaches, lawns and fields, stadium, swimming complexes, hard courts, gyms, fitness studios, bowling centres and function rooms, they will all be open.

-Singapore Pools Reopen: Lottery Draws And Outlet Operations to Resume From 22 Jun 2020
+Singapore Pools Reopen in Phase 2: Lottery Draws And Outlet Operations Resume From 22 Jun 2020

-From 29 June 2020, Singapore Pools will be offering up the following services:
+From 29 June 2020, Singapore Pools has been offering the following services:

 |Products||Where to Buy|